 Wellness Reimbursement Account (Voluntary)

-Wellness Reimbursement Account (WRA) is 100% funded by the County.
+The Wellness Reimbursement Account (WRA) is 100% funded by the County.
 It is money provided by the County for our Employees and their Spouses/Domestic Partners who are enrolled on the County's health plan, to help offset out of pocket expenses.
-The amount the participant is allotted in their WRA is based on participation in the voluntary Health Risk Assessment, biometric screening and iCare follow up visit.
+The amount the participant is allotted in their WRA is based on participation in the voluntary Health Risk Assessment and biometric screening.
 Additional funds may be awarded by meeting or exceeding the goals for blood pressure, cholesterol, body mass index (BMI), and tobacco/nicotine use.

 Amount is based on Health Assessment results: $250—$750 employee per year

 $125—$375 spouse per year

 Prescription co-pays & OTC Drug expense